FontShop International

-FontShop International was an international manufacturer of digital typefaces (fonts), based in Berlin.
+FontShop International (FSI) was an international manufacturer of digital typefaces (fonts), based in Berlin.
 It was one of the largest digital type foundries.

 The FontFont library of fonts contains designs by 160 type designers, among them renowned designers such as Peter Biľak, Evert Bloemsma, Erik van Blokland, Neville Brody, Martin Majoor, Albert-Jan Pool, Hans Reichel, Just van Rossum, Fred Smeijers, and Erik Spiekermann.
 The aim of FontFont is to offer typefaces by designers for designers.

 FontShop International was acquired by Monotype Imaging on July 14, 2014.
 The deal came as part of Monotype's takeover of many of the other large digital type retailers, including Linotype, Monotype, ITC, and Bitstream.

+In August 2023, Monotype announced that it would be closing the FontShop e-commerce site, together with Linotype and Fonts.com.
+In its announcement, Monotype stated that it could no longer maintain its desired level of quality across the legacy platforms and would instead be focussing its efforts on developing its MyFonts site.

 History

 After founding the first German reseller of typefaces FontShop on June 12, 1991, Joan Spiekermann, Erik Spiekermann, and Neville Brody started an independent type foundry just one year later.
 They commissioned a few young type designers to make the first few FontFonts.
 The first font ever was FF Beowolf by the Dutch Erik van Blokland and Just van Rossum in 1990.
 It was called a “living” font because it used a random feature of the PostScript language to generate randomly different letter forms each time when printed.
 The library has grown over the years by numerous FF releases (being 59 until May 2012) and is now one of the world's largest collections of contemporary type designs.

 Between 1991 and 2000 FontShop International published together with Neville Brody 18 issues of the experimental typographical magazine FUSE and organised several FUSE conferences, the forerunners of the annual European design conference TYPO Berlin.

 In 2001, FontShop International founded their own stock photo agency called ƒStop and introduced it to the stock photography market.

 In February 2010, FSI was the first font manufacturer to publish web fonts in the new WOFF format, which, in combination with the EOT Lite format supported by Microsoft Internet Explorer, supports the majority of current browsers and restricts web designers to the system fonts that are installed on all website visitors.
 These web fonts are linked to the elements of a website in such a way that HTML texts have the same, individual typography for all visitors.